sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 # Technologies Used:

-This pipeline utilizes R Studio to process and visualize 16S amplicon sequence variant data. dada2, phyloseq, Biostrings, ggplot2, RColorBrewer and tidyverse are used in this pipeline.
-The most recent version of SILVA, 138.2 is employed for taxonomic assignment.
+This pipeline utilizes R Studio to process and visualize 16S amplicon sequencing data. dada2, phyloseq, Biostrings, ggplot2, RColorBrewer and tidyverse are used in this pipeline.
+The most recent version of SILVA, 138.2 is also employed for taxonomic assignment.

 # Known Issues or Limitations: